Historic microlensing events in the euclid Galactic Bulge Survey: Conclusions

 Decades of microlensing observations towards the bulge have accumulated tens of thousand microlensing events.
 Thanks to the \euclid Galactic Bulge Survey, we have the opportunity to resolve the lens from the source for a substantial fraction of all past microlensing events, bringing the contribution to the knowledge of the Galaxy from microlensing to a higher level.

 In this investigation we have compiled the full list of historic events in the footprint of the EGBS.
-By re-modeling all events in a homogeneous way, we have revised the estimates for the basic microlensing parameters and we have issued predictions for the expected separation of lens and source for more than 8000 microlensing events.
+By re-modeling all events in a homogeneous way, we have revised the estimates for the basic microlensing parameters and we have issued predictions for the expected separation of lens and source for { 7801} microlensing events.
 In our catalog, astronomers can find all events with their coordinates, baseline magnitude, Einstein time and parallax (if measurable), along with an assessment of the possible category (single lens, binary lens or binary source).
 The reported chi square in the fit is also useful to discard events based on possible problems with systematics or poor modeling.
 For each event, we report the probability that the lens is separated from the source by more than one pixel, half pixel, a quarter pixel, or the size of the average PSF.
 It is clear that the individual cases may feature peculiarities that are not represented in our table and that may pose additional difficulties, such as high contrast between lens and source, a dark lens, additional blended stars, nearby saturated stars.
-All these can be evaluated and understood only when the real data are available.
+All these can be evaluated and understood only when the real data are examined.
 However, our list represents the starting point and the reference for driving all future detailed analyses of individual microlensing events toward the most promising cases.

-We note there is currently an ongoing large {\it HST} survey of the Roman GBTDS fields (GO-17776; \citet{Terry2024hst..prop17776T}).
+We note there is currently an ongoing large {\it HST} survey of the Roman GBTDS fields (GO-17776; \citep{Terry2026b}).
 Much like the EGBS, a primary goal of this {\it HST} precursor survey is to extend the time baseline for which \roman lenses and sources can be studied with high-resolution imaging.
 Joint analysis of the EGBS and {\it HST} precursor data will allow for robust multi-passband characterization of the lenses in this historical event sample.
-Further details of the {\it HST} program will be presented by Terry et al. (in prep).

 Finally, the \roman Galactic Time Domain Survey \citep{ROTAC2025} will be extremely useful to prolong the follow-up of historic events and confirm the conclusions of the analyses based on EGBS alone.
 At the present time, therefore, we are right in the middle of the path to the construction of a broad database of lens-source pairs that can be envisaged as an alternative way to obtain a 3D tomography along our line of sight to the Galactic bulge.